atan0002/Thermostatic_Chamber/README.md

 # Thermostatic chamber controlled by PWM

 This is student project of thermostatic chamber.
-This system was desgined to keep reference temperature.To build this project it were used elements like: chamber which keep temperature, SSR , temperature sensor, buttons, LCD and STM32F411RE.
+This system was desgined to keep reference temperature.To build this project there were used elements like: chamber which keep temperature, SSR , temperature sensor, buttons, LCD and STM32F411RE.
 ![Photo of circuit](uklad.jpg "Photo of circuit") Temperature was controlled by PID controller.
 Heater was controlled by PWM signal.
-All things was programmed in STM32CubeIDE.
+All things were programmed in STM32CubeIDE.
 GUI was done in [TelemetryViewer](http://www.farrellf.com/TelemetryViewer/).
 Project was composed of two stages.